Sayer Ji

-Douglas Sayer Ji is the founder of the popular alternative medicine portal GreenMedInfo, a website known for promoting various pseudoscientific publications.
-He was identified in 2020 as one of the largest promoters of COVID-19 misinformation on social media.
+Douglas Sayer Ji (born October 10, 1972) is the founder of alternative medicine portal GreenMedInfo, a website known for promoting various pseudoscientific publications.

+The Center for Countering Digital Hate alleged in its 2021 'Disinformation Dozen' report that Ji was one of twelve individuals promoting most of the misinformation that can be found online about vaccines.
+Meta, formerly Facebook, rejoined that posts from the twelve named profiles were responsible for only about 0.05% of all views of vaccine-related content on Facebook.

 Background

-Ji obtained a BA in philosophy from Rutgers University in 1995.
-He previously owned an organic food market in Bonita Springs, Florida.
+The son of a biochemist, Ji obtained a BA in philosophy from Rutgers University in 1995.
+He went on to manage an organic food market in Bonita Springs, Florida, after working with camps and facilities for troubled youths.
+He developed an interest for Zen Buddhism during that period, but stopped short of joining the movement.

 He is the former editor of the defunct International Journal of Human Nutrition and Functional Medicine and a member of the advisory board and a former vice-president of the National Health Federation, a lobby group opposing government regulation of alternative health practitioners and supplements retailers.

 Ji became popular promoting common alternative medicine beliefs, such as enthusiasm for ancient healing practices and the claim that the appearance of some foods is meant to indicate which organ of the human body they are meant to treat.
 While he earlier had invited his readers to be suspicious of governments, health authorities and pharmaceutical companies, during the COVID-19 pandemic Ji joined other proponents of alternative medicine in embracing conspiracy theories about allegedly oppressive global organizations.

+He was married to Kelly Brogan from 2019 to 2022, living in Miami.